 After a detour into motherhood — “Raising four boys was a career in itself,” she says, laughing — Sondra got the opportunity to reignite her passion.
-Ultimately, she acted in films alongside greats like Patty Duke, winner of multiple Emmys and Golden Globes, and The Sound of Music’s Christopher Plummer.
+Ultimately, she acted in films alongside greats like Patty Duke, winner of multiple Emmys and Golden Globes, English stage actor Sir Cedric Hardwicke and The Sound of Music’s Christopher Plummer.

-“Better late than never,” Sondra says in her New York accent.
+“Better late than never,” Sondra says.
 “Life is only fulfilling when you fulfill it yourself.”

 It was then that Sondra decided she was ready for the new role of drama teacher.
 And at Vassar College, Sondra quite literally taught the best of the best: Meryl Streep.

 “Of course, she taught me everything I know!”
 Sondra jokes.
 “Teaching Meryl Streep was sheer joy, and you didn’t know what she would do when you gave her an assignment.
 You didn’t know she could sing until you asked her to do a scene from Shakespeare where she had to sing ‘The Willow Song,’ and by God, she could sing it!”
 Sondra smiles as she recounts a story of Streep being asked to perform a voiceover for the French dub of the 1982 film Sophie’s Choice.
 Just for fun, Meryl decided to perform the dub in French with a Polish accent, to boot!

 As her reputation as a drama teacher grew, Sondra drew the attention of actors, CEOs and politicians alike, all seeking help with something many Americans fear: public speaking.
 One politician in particular reached out to her for help with his presentation skills, citing his thick Brooklyn accent as a hindrance to his success.